 - broaden your networks through the University’s Lex Salus, Next Steps and Law Students' Society events.

-Applicants must hold an undergraduate degree, and entry is competitive.
-Selection is based on academic merit, with successful applicants typically achieving a credit average (or better) in their undergraduate degree.
+Note: Applicants must hold an undergraduate degree and entry is competitive.
+Selection is based on academic merit and usually requires a credit average or better.

 Choose your applicant type to view the relevant admissions information for this program.